Capstone Options, Process and Deadlines

 Students interested in developing a strategic communication plan for their capstone project enroll in SMPA 6220, Strategic Practicum, during their penultimate semester in the program, as the first 3 credits of the capstone experience.
 This course does not count as an elective for students opting to complete a strategic communication plan for their capstone project.
 Students in SMPA 6220 work with a group to complete a strategic communication project.

 Students then enroll in SMPA 6298 for the following semester, during which the students develop their own individual strategic communication plan on a topic of their choosing.
-Similar to an independent study course, students work with their adviser and at least one additional faculty member during the semester they are enrolled in SMPA 6298.
 Students will apply their knowledge of the theory and techniques of strategic political communication, as well as related subject area knowledge, to design a strategic communication campaign grounded in real- world, real-time issues and data.
 The student will be required to research the issues and actors associated with a specific campaign and context to identify the critical points in the decision-making process and the key constituencies with interests in each issue, and then develop theory-based communication strategies which s/he regards as most likely to achieve the stated objective.
 Electoral campaigns for political office are not suitable for this project, though electoral strategies may be included as one component of a broader effort where appropriate.

 Students who opt to complete a research thesis for their capstone register in two consecutive semesters of SMPA 6999 (3 credits each semester, for a total of 6 credits) during their final two semesters in the program.